Join us in celebrating our newest graduates!

 BS Computer Science

-In the past few years, many initiatives have aimed to get more kids involved in computer science.
-But most technologies used to teach coding are not accessible for children who are blind or visually impaired.
+While many recent initiatives have aimed to get more kids involved in computer science, most technologies used to teach coding are not accessible for children with visual impairments.
 It doesn’t have to be that way, says USC computer science senior Samuel Alex Atcheson.

 In an effort to change the status quo, he is working on technologies that use the sense of touch—or haptics—to help people with visual impairments learn how to code.
 Since 2019, Atcheson has been working in Assistant Professor Heather Culbertson’s Haptics Robotics and Virtual Interaction Lab, which explores the sense of touch in technology.
 Through his research, Atcheson aims to explore the connection between touch and learning to improve educational experiences.